Welcome to the new Worcester.edu!

 • 4+ Initial License and M.Ed. in Secondary School Education

-In classes conveniently offered in the evening and taught by our experienced faculty, you’ll gain a thorough understanding of the state-mandated standards for teachers.
-You’ll then translate theory into practice through hands-on practicum experiences in one of the region’s middle or secondary public schools.
+In classes conveniently offered in the evening and taught by our experienced faculty, you will gain a thorough understanding of the state-mandated standards for teachers.
+You will then translate theory into practice through hands-on practicum experiences in one of the region’s middle or secondary public schools.
 In fact, your studies culminate in a semester-long student-teaching practicum under the supervision of a teacher.
-Or you’ll be supervised by a WSU faculty member at your job site, if you’re employed with a preliminary teacher license.
+Or you will be supervised by a Worcester State faculty member at your job site, if you are employed with a preliminary teacher license.

-At WSU, our Education Department has a long history of teacher education, and graduates of the post-baccalaureate certificate program are ready to meet the challenges of teaching in today’s diverse middle and secondary public schools.
-Most graduates continue their studies toward professional teacher licensure, and credits earned through this program are easily transferred to WSU’s Master of Education programs in Middle School Education or Secondary Education.
+At Worcester State, our Education Department has a long history of teacher education, and graduates of the post-baccalaureate certificate program are ready to meet the challenges of teaching in today’s diverse middle and secondary public schools.
+Most graduates continue their studies toward professional teacher licensure, and credits earned through this program are easily transferred to Worcester State’s master of education programs in middle school education or secondary education.

 ED-949 American Education: Contexts and Influences

-The course examines the social and historical contexts of American schools, noting appropriate psychological principles, learning theories, philosophies, political and demographic trends, and their influences on educational policies and classroom practices.
+The course examines the social and historical contexts of American schools, noting appropriate psychological principles, learning theories, philosophies, and political and demographic trends.

 3 to 4 credits